 |CS 428||Computer Security||3|

 |CS 491||Special Topics||3|

 The coursework required for the software engineering concentration is the same as what is shown above for the computer science degree.
-The six hours of 400-level CS electives and six of the free elective hours must be approved software engineering electives.
+The six hours of 400-level CS electives and three of the free elective hours must be approved software engineering electives.
 The current list of approved software engineering electives can be found on the Department of Computer Science's website.

-This concentration does not require the student to take more than the 120 hours required for the B.S. degree, since six of these course hours replace six hours of CS electives, and the other six hours can be taken from the free electives in the B.S in CS curriculum.
+This concentration does not require the student to take more than the 120 hours required for the B.S. degree, since six of these course hours replace six hours of CS electives, and the other three hours can be taken from the free electives in the B.S in CS curriculum.

 Students with a computer science degree may work in a traditional software company such as Google, Microsoft or IBM or in many industries driven by automation needs.